eric-burel/data-fetching-patterns-in-react/README.md

 </WhenError>
 ```

-In the above code snippet, the intention is simple and clear: f an error occurs, ErrorMessage is displayed.
+In the above code snippet, the intention is simple and clear: when an error occurs, ErrorMessage is displayed.
 While the operation is in progress, Loading is shown.
 Once the operation completes without errors, the Friends component is rendered.

 And that's pretty similiar to what already be implemented in a few libraries (including React and Vue.js).
 For example, the new Suspense in React allows developers to more effectively manage asynchronous operations within their components, improving the handling of loading states, error states, and the orchestration of concurrent tasks.